sooriyaarachchi/pybites.github.io-src/content/vim-tricks.md

 > The "Leader key" is a way of extending the power of VIM's shortcuts by using sequences of keys to perform a command.
 The default leader key is backslash.
 Therefore, if you have a map of <Leader>Q, you can perform that action by typing \Q. - [StackOverflow answer](http://stackoverflow.com/questions/1764263/what-is-the-leader-in-a-vimrc-file)

-I mapped mine to comma:
+I mapped mine to comma using this in my vimrc:

     let mapleader = ","

-So when I provide mappings like ,p ,f ,a and you use another leader, replace my , with your key.
+So when I provide mappings like ,p ,f ,a and you use another mapleader, replace my comma with your key.

 Regarding plugins: it's recommended to use [Vundle](https://github.com/VundleVim/Vundle.vim), a Vim plugin manager.
 See RealPython's [great introduction](https://realpython.com/blog/python/vim-and-python-a-match-made-in-heaven/) to this tool and a powerful Vim environment setup overall.

 ## 1. Save and run Python

+Add this to your vimrc:

 	nmap ,p :w<CR>:!python3 %<CR>

-It first saves the output (\<CR\> is Enter), then runs (!) the current script (%)
+It first saves the output (:w), then runs (!) the current script (%)

 For Python 2 I got another shortcut: